Byron Buxton Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.
+- The Tigers have the 23rd-ranked team ERA among all league pitching staffs (4.54).

-- The Tigers have the 24th-ranked team ERA across all league pitching staffs (4.57).
+- Tigers pitchers combine to rank 20th in baseball in home runs given up (85 total, 1.2 per game).

-- Tigers pitchers combine to give up 85 total home runs at a clip of 1.3 per game (to rank 20th in the league).
+- Olson (0-2) pitches for the Tigers to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.